How to Approach a Manufacturer with Your Idea

 When approaching a manufacturer, its important to be prepared, professional, clear, and concise; this could mean less alterations and sampling rounds, ultimately leading to your product hitting the market sooner.

-Note: First impression (be it through contact form, email, phone call, or a meeting) is truly telling, and helps in building a good relationship from the ground up with your contract manufacturing partner.
+Remember: First impression (be it through contact form, email, phone call, or a meeting) is truly telling, and helps in building a good relationship from the ground up with your contract manufacturing partner.

 Common Questions to ask a Manufacturer: